CyberAgentAILab/canvas-vae/docs/crello-dataset.md

 Crello dataset is compiled for the study of vector graphic documents.
 The dataset contains document meta-data such as canvas size and pre-rendered elements such as images or text boxes.
-The original templates was collected from [crello.com](https://crello.com) and converted to low-resolution format suitable for machine learning analysis.
+The original templates were collected from [crello.com](https://crello.com) and converted to low-resolution format suitable for machine learning analysis.